Need help with 3D CAD project and/or parametric design in Rhino 3D and Grasshopper? Then get in touch with Rolf at RIL Labs!

 SciPipe paper published in GigaScience

-Apr 27, 2019: I might blog more at a later stage, but just wanted to share that the paper on our Go-based workflow library, SciPipe, was just published in GigaScience:
+Apr 27, 2019: We just wanted to share that the paper on our Go-based workflow library, SciPipe, was just published in GigaScience:

-The complex nature of biological data has driven the development of specialized software ...
+The complex nature of biological data has driven the development of specialized software tools.
+Scientific workflow management systems s ...

 Structured Go-routines or framework-less Flow-Based Programming in Go